 Umbrella projects will be implemented through FY2016.
 Funding recommendation beyond 2016 would be based on outcome of and participation in a Council-facilitated performance/effectiveness review every two-four years using the tailored questions from the proposal form for umbrella projects.
 The review also will likely include a workshop with presentations for sponsors and partners.
 The first review will take place early-mid 2016".

+This umbrella project review is a follow-on review called for and tiered off of the 2013 Geographic Review.
 The follow-up performance review was completed in March 2017, and updated programmatic and project-specific recommendations are here within.